vchavkov/fork-oneuptime/HelmChart/Public/oneuptime/README.md

 ## Setting up TLS/SSL Certificates

-CBSUptime **does not** support setting up SSL/TLS certificates.
+CBS Uptime **does not** support setting up SSL/TLS certificates.
 You need to set up SSL/TLS certificates on your own.

 If you need to use SSL/TLS certificates, follow these steps:

 1. Use a reverse proxy like Nginx or Caddy.
 2. Use Let's Encrypt to provision the certificates.
-3. Point the reverse proxy to the CBSUptime server.
+3. Point the reverse proxy to the CBS Uptime server.
 4. Update the following settings:
    - Set `HTTP_PROTOCOL` env var to `https`.
    - Change `HOST` env var to the domain name of the server where the reverse proxy is hosted.